RiiConnect24/WiiWare-Patcher/README.md

 Put your WADs (there can be multiple of them) in the folder corresponding to your operating system then run the patch script.

 ## Credits

+- CUE for the compressors.
 - Person66 for Sharpii.
+- Wiiprogger for WiiWare Patcher.